 The Audit Committee believes that GT is qualified to serve as our independent registered public accounting firm.
 GT is familiar with our affairs and financial procedures, having served as our independent accountant since June 2002.
 GT is registered with the Public Company Accounting Oversight Board.
 Pursuant to its charter, the Audit Committee must pre-approve all audit and non-audit services provided by GT.
-For 2011 the Audit Committee to date has approved GT's providing the following non-audit services: (a) tax planning and other consultation for purposes of structuring acquisitions, dispositions, joint ventures and other investment or financing opportunities as well as consultation associated with financial reporting matters (e.g. implementation of newly issued accounting standards) provided that the aggregate amount paid to Grant Thornton for such services does not exceed \$100,000; (b) issuance of comfort letters and consents in connection with capital markets transactions approved in accordance with the Trust's policies and procedures provided that the aggregate amount paid to Grant Thornton for such services does not exceed \$75,000; (c) issuance of audit opinions related to acquisition audits required under Rule 3-14 of Regulation S-X provided that the aggregate amount paid to Grant Thornton for such services does not exceed \$75,000, and (d) a Limited Review of the Trust's letter to the State of California Department of Environmental Quality provided that the aggregate amount paid to Grant Thornton for such services does not exceed \$3,000, which will only be completed if requested by the State of California.
+For 2012 the Audit Committee to date has approved GT's providing the following non-audit services: (a) tax planning and other consultation for purposes of structuring acquisitions, dispositions, joint ventures and other investment or financing opportunities as well as consultation associated with financial reporting matters provided that the aggregate amount paid to GT for such services does not exceed \$100,000; (b) issuance of comfort letters and consents in connection with capital markets transactions approved in accordance with the Trust's policies and procedures provided that the aggregate amount paid to GT for such services does not exceed \$75,000; (c) issuance of audit opinions related to acquisition audits required under Rule 3-14 of Regulation S-X provided that the aggregate amount paid to GT for such services does not exceed \$75,000; and (d) a Limited Review of the Trust's letter to the State of California EPA provided that the aggregate amount paid to GT for such services does not exceed \$3,000.

 Once the pre-approved dollar limit for the applicable non-audit service has been reached, no additional services of that type can be provided by GT without further approval by the Audit Committee.
 The Audit Committee has concluded that GT's providing these permissible non-audit services up to the aggregate pre-approved amounts would not compromise GT's independence.
 The Audit Committee may approve GT's providing additional non-audit services or services in excess of the amounts specified above if it determines that it is in our best interest and that GT's independence would not be compromised.
-All audit and non-audit services provided to the Trust by GT for the 2010 fiscal year are described in the "Relationship With Independent Registered Public Accounting Firm" section above.
+All audit and non-audit services provided to the Trust by GT for the 2011 fiscal year are described in the "Relationship With Independent Registered Public Accounting Firm" section above.

-In addition to the foregoing non-audit services, the Audit Committee also has approved GT's performing the audit of the financial statements for our equity joint venture with affiliates of a discretionary fund created and advised by ING Clarion Partners for the fiscal years ending 2004 through 2010.
+In addition to the foregoing non-audit services, the Audit Committee also has approved GT's performing the audit of the financial statements for our equity joint venture with affiliates of a discretionary fund created and advised by ING Clarion Partners for the fiscal years ending 2004 through 2011.
 We own a 30% interest in that joint venture.
 The Audit Committee approved GT's performing this audit using the same criteria it uses for approving non-audit services.
 Although we do not consolidate the results of the joint venture, we do include our share of the joint venture's results in our financial statements.
 The Committee concluded that having GT perform the joint venture's audit facilitates the inclusion of those results in our financial statements.